Wolfpack show they belong with ACC elite

 NC State blew a 20-point lead at Duke a year ago and wanted some payback.
 But more than that, the players talked about progress, about winning all games, and about moving forward, how this is "just a stepping stone," as Howell put it, "to bigger things."

-That NC State can legitimately think about "bigger things" is a story unto itself.
-A story Duke learned about Saturday, and the rest of the nation should have, as well.
+That NC State can legitimately think about "bigger things" is a story unto itself, one that Duke, and the rest of the nation, learned about on Saturday.